k-gregor/git-workshop/README.md

 - merge
 - merge conflicts

+Note: there are MANY other things (like undoing commits), but we don't have the time...

 # setting up a git repository in your code

 Now, let's make your code a git repository!
 This is very simple!
 Just go into the directory and type: